 STP Calculator - Calculate the Future Value of Investments

 STP is an investment route in mutual funds just like SIP.
 However, how the initial and subsequent investments are made differs for both.
-An STP calculator helps in calculating the wealth gained from an STP investment.
+An STP mutual fund calculator helps in calculating the wealth gained from an STP investment.

 Explore our other calculatorsSee all our calculators ->

 Find out how much your tax-saving investments will grow if you invested in ELSS funds

 Find out by how much your money will grow if you save in an FD, given a particular interest rate.